REVIEW: Beauty and the Beast at New Theatre Royal in Portsmouth

 One member of the audience who had come from Havant to watch the show, David Whitaker, said: ‘It was excellent, I really enjoyed it.
 I’m not really a theatre person, but I really enjoyed that.’

 Theatre trustee member, Councillor Neill Young, said: ‘Really good production great to see, the talent we have here, especially the Giselle Academy of Dance.
-Really shows the kind of talent we have here in Portsmouth.’
+It’s really shows the kind of talent we have here in Portsmouth.’